 With the ever-increasing size of cassettes, both in size and number of cogs, we are seeing gear ranges that are comparable or wider than 2x systems with only small gaps in gear ratios.
-No front derailleur means a shifter, chainring, cable and housing are removed from the bike, meaning less moving parts to maintain, and potentially weight savings depending on the individual components — plus it makes room on your bars for the front shifter-style dropper post remotes.
+No front derailleur means a shifter, chainring, cable and housing are removed from the bike, meaning fewer moving parts to maintain, and potentially weight savings depending on the individual components — plus it makes room on your bars for front shifter-style dropper post remotes.

 There are a number of features to be considered to make sure a chainring will be compatible with your bike, so check out our guide for what to look for when buying a 1x chainring.